kubernetes/enhancements/keps/sig-scheduling/5773-resourceslice-priority/README.md

 - [ ] API .status
   - Condition name:
-  - Other field: `.status.allocation.devices.results.device` references a device from `ResourceSlice` or resource pool and it is the expected device based on availability of devices in the `ResourceSlice` and resource pool.
+  - Other field: `.status.allocation.devices.results.device` references a device from `ResourceSlice` or resource pool and it is the expected device based on the specified priorities and the  availability of devices in the `ResourceSlice` and resource pool.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?